Kepa Arrizabalaga: 2023–24: Loan to Real Madrid

 On 14 August 2023, Real Madrid announced the signing of Kepa from Chelsea on a one-year loan deal.
 The move was initiated in response to a long-term injury sustained by their primary goalkeeper, Thibaut Courtois.
 The following day, Kepa was unveiled by Real Madrid president Florentino Pérez at the Ciudad Real Madrid.

 On 25 August 2023, Kepa made his debut for the club in a 1–0 away win over Celta Vigo, simultaneously keeping his first clean sheet for Carlo Ancelotti's side.

-After starting thirteen consecutive matches for Real Madrid, Kepa suffered an adductor injury warming up for the Champions League group match against SC Braga on 8 November.
-After returning from injury against Union Berlin on 12 December, Kepa rotated with in-form Ukrainian goalkeeper Andriy Lunin, with the latter being selected to start in the 2024 Supercopa de España final against FC Barcelona after an error from Kepa resulted in an Antonio Rüdiger own goal in the semi-final against Atlético de Madrid.
+After starting thirteen consecutive matches for Real Madrid, Kepa suffered an adductor injury warming up for the Champions League group match against Braga on 8 November.
+After returning from injury against Union Berlin on 12 December, Kepa rotated with in-form Ukrainian goalkeeper Andriy Lunin, with the latter being selected to start in the 2024 Supercopa de España final against Barcelona after an error from Kepa resulted in an Antonio Rüdiger own goal in the semi-final against Atlético de Madrid.
 Lunin remained coach Carlo Ancelotti's first choice goalkeeper until the return to fitness of Courtois in April 2024.
-Kepa's final appearance of his loan spell came as a substitute on the last day of the La Liga season, playing 27 minutes against Real Betis at the Estadio Santiago Bernabéu.
+Kepa's final appearance of his loan spell came as a substitute on the last day of the La Liga season, playing 27 minutes against Real Betis at the Santiago Bernabéu.

 Kepa returned to Chelsea at the end of the season, having played twenty matches for Real Madrid and winning the La Liga, Supercopa de España and UEFA Champions League titles.